maxmagidin/decodeforge/README.md

 PyTorch and Transformers still own model loading, tokenization, attention, KV state, sampling, and every unsupported operation.
 DecodeForge replaces only the eligible query-projection work it can guard and verify.

-## What “22 query projections” means

-TinyLlama has 22 transformer layers, and each layer has one `q_proj` linear operation that builds the attention query for the current token.
-DecodeForge replaces that one operation in all 22 layers during cached decode.
-It does not replace an entire transformer layer: key, value, and output projections, the MLP, attention, and prompt prefill remain in PyTorch or the same-Q8 reference.

 ## Inside the compiler